A Guide To Second-Hand Wheelchair Accessible Vehicles (WAVs)

-People with a disability who need specialist driving tuition often find it difficult to locate an experienced and approved driving instructor with an adapted or automatic vehicle.
+People with disabilities who need specialist driving tuition often find it difficult to locate an experienced and approved driving instructor with an adapted or automatic vehicle.
 The Disability Driving Instructors database of approved specialist instructors means people with a disability have a place where they can find a local driving instructor, together with impartial advice about learning to drive, how to return to driving after an accident or illness and how to stay safe on the road.

 Everyone is different, so it will depend on your individual circumstances.